 If you are strictly on a hostel budget then expect to stay in Perissa Village.
 It may be on the other side of the island from Oia, but this is where the majority of backpacker dorm room styled accommodation is located.
 In my opinion, it was more of a family friendly and budget-friendly area of the island with roomy beaches and plenty of watersports on offer.
 Next time I end up in Santorini the first pick of the village I would stay in is Perissa.
 I enjoy the more laid back atmosphere compared with the overly touristic Oia and Fira.

-Here are my top picks for the backpacking London travel guide:
+Here are my top picks for the backpacking Santorini travel guide:

 Getting From Santorini National Airport into town

 Santorini International Airport certainly is a busy one and is likely where you will be beginning your adventures in Santorini.
 Servicing both commercial and military planes you will constantly be seeing air traffic arrive and depart this airport throughout both the day and night.
 It is actually one of the few islands in Greece with a major airport.

 Located north in the island in the village of Kamari, this is likely not where you will be beginning your holiday in the beautiful Santorini.
 Therefore you will need some sort of way to travel to your accommodation.

 Many hotels will be able to offer a transfer service, though rates will vary depending on the village you stay in.
 For example, I stayed in Fira and was offered $23.00 / €20.00 for the airport transfer.
 This may be a good option if you are traveling in a large group where you can split the cost.
 But if you are solo or with a friend this is not the most cost-efficient option.